 The Company shall apply appropriate measures and procedures, by adopting a risk-based approach, so as to focus its effort in those areas where the risk of Money Laundering and Terrorist Financing appears to be comparatively higher.

-Further, the AMLCO shall monitor and evaluate, on an on-going basis, the effectiveness of the measures and procedures of Section 6 of the Manual.
+Further, the AMLCO shall monitor and evaluate, on an on-going basis, the effectiveness of the measures and procedures of Section 6 of the Policy.

-The adopted risk-based approach that is followed by the Company, and described in the Manual, has the following general characteristics:
+The adopted risk-based approach that is followed by the Company, and described in the Policy, has the following general characteristics:

 The application of appropriate measures and the nature and extent of the procedures on a risk-based approach depends on different indicators.
 Such indicators include the following: